palewire/first-python-notebook/docs/src/index.md

 This textbook will teach you:

-* Just enough of the [Python](https://www.python.org/) computer-programming language to read, filter, join, group, aggregate and rank structured data with [pandas](http://pandas.pydata.org/), a popular open-source tool for statistical analysis
+* Just enough of the [Python](https://www.python.org/) computer-programming language to read, filter, join, group, aggregate and rank structured data with [pandas](http://pandas.pydata.org/), a popular tool for statistical analysis

-* How to record, remix and republish your work using [Project Jupyter](http://jupyter.org/), a browser-based interface for writing code that is emerging as the standard for generating reproducible research
+* How to record, remix and republish your work using [Project Jupyter](http://jupyter.org/), an interactive interface for writing code that is emerging as the standard for reproducible research

 * How to explore data using using [Altair](https://altair-viz.github.io/), a Python package that offers a simple, structured grammar for generating charts.